Do you want to strengthen your position in the EV Battery Domain?

 BloombergNEF’s (BNEF) new report estimates EVs and other zero-emissions vehicles to account for 70 percent of new-vehicle sales by 2040, up from 4 percent in 2020 — Electric cars have indeed taken the world by storm.

-But as the world’s automakers place larger bets on electric vehicle technology, many industry analysts are debating a key question: Will Electric Vehicle companies be able to overcome the battery challenges?
+However, as the world’s automakers place larger bets on electric vehicle technology, many industry analysts are debating a key question: Will electric vehicle companies overcome battery challenges?

 Evidently, and for good, battery innovation is gaining more momentum in recent years as can be seen from the figure below.